HackerM0nk/HackerM0nk/README.md

 ### HELLO :wave:

-I’m a software security engineer focused on securing cloud-native Platforms and Products.
+I’m a Software Security Engineer focused on securing cloud-native Platforms and Products.

 Security isn’t a side quest—it’s part of how we build.
 I lean on code and IaC as the ground truth, use sensible defaults, and track a few meaningful signals.
 The aim: make the right thing easy and drift impossible to miss.

 ---

 ### What I Do

-About — Security-First Platform Engineer

 I’m a software security engineer who builds security into how cloud-native systems are designed, built, shipped, and run.
 My bias: security should feel like part of engineering—not a separate lane.
 I treat application code and IaC as the source of truth, set sane defaults, and measure the few signals that actually show whether we’re safe and compliant.
 The goal is simple: make the secure path the easy path, and make drift obvious.